 All individuals have different levels of aspiration to be entrepreneur, professional, and a leader.
-Evident from both the motivation and intention aspects of career aspirations, the Class of 2021 is more focused on developing their future career as a professional, followed by being a leader, then finally as a business owner.
+From the results, the Class of 2021 is more focused on developing their future career as a professional, followed by being a leader, then finally as a business owner.
 However, the difference between intention and motivation reveals a deeper insight.
 Motivation under the career aspiration framework is seen as nurtured through the years as one develops towards adulthood.
-Intention is seen as a proximal predictor of a chosen action/behavior and is a function of the evaluation of the overall economic-social context.
+Intention is seen as a proximal predictor of a chosen action/behavior and can be affected by one's evaluation of one's overall economic-social context.
 When motivation towards a career path is higher than intention, this means possible suppression of one's inner motivation in consideration of the person's context.
 When the intention is higher than motivation, this means possible amplification of one's inner motivation.
 The above shows consistent results of entrepreneurial motivation being suppressed, and leadership motivation is amplified.
 This discrepancy is larger for undergraduate than graduates.